m3rk1989/m3rk1989/README.md

 - 🌐 I'm currently using and creating stuff in radiant black, unreal engine, maya, visual Studio, Blender
 - 🔭 I’m currently working on: Content and Tools for Game Modding and Unreal Engine 5 Game ✨ _🤯Secret🤯 _ ✨
-- 🌱 I’m currently learning: Web development, lower level Linux concepts, App development
+- 🌱 I’m currently learning:
+- Web development,
+- App development
 - 💬 Ask me about: Anything you need help with.
 - 📫 How to reach me: On Discord or any of my Social Media accounts!
 - 😄 Pronouns: He/Him